Thursday, June 27, 2013

 He said I didn't understand him

-He said I should never leave him
+He said I must never leave him

 He said he loved me